Native Children’s Survival Board Member

 Following the tour, Dakota joined her father, Carlos Santana, Peter Maffay, and Yusuf Islam (a.k.a.
 Cat Stevens) in a Concert for Peace in Bochum, Germany.
 Dakota had the distinct pleasure of performing with and singing Carlos Santana’s classic hit OYE COMO VA.

-Continuing her education, Dakota studied abroad in Paris, where she fell madly in love.
-Her experiences in the City of Light would be the backdrop of the music she would later create.
-The pain inspired her to write her first song titled after the city itself, PARIS.
+Continuing her education, Dakota studied abroad in Paris, France.
+Love, passion, and The City Of Light inspired her to write her first song titled after the city itself, PARIS.

 Upon her return from Europe, Dakota began writing with a diverse group of artists and musicians and performed at renowned venues in Hollywood and in the Southwest including the House of Blues, Conga Room, Santa Fe Band Stand, Taos Plaza Live, and the Taos Performing Arts Center.
 She sang and performed in the Native Children’s Survival music picture WHO’S GONNA SAVE YOU that was broadcast on SABC Africa during the United Nations Conference of the Parties on Climate Change, COP17 in Durban, South Africa and screened during the Permanent Forum On Indigenous Issues at United Nations Headquarters in New York City.